DEVELOPERS

 /api/verify

-The verification endpoint remains the canonical public trust authority.
+The verification endpoint remains the canonical public verification source for published certification surfaces.

 Stable SDK